BritneyLozza/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: What you need to know about me
 ---

-My name is Inigo Montoya.
+My name is Britney Lozza.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- I enjoy video games, my favourite is the Mass Effect series.
+- I'm an expert with computers.
+I run Linux instead of Windows or MacOS.

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+After a long career of 15 years working with computers, I transitioned from male to female.
+During my transition I experienced a lot of hate and ridicule.
+As a result, I became interested in law.
+I'm a natural at it.
+I've successfully negotiated settlements from numerous respondents via the HRTO.
+I've won an OLRB case as well.
+Details can be found in my CV.

+### My legal victory

+<a href="https://pooranlaw.com/another-labour-board-decision-finds-independent-contractor-actually-employee/">Another Labour Board Decision Finds “Independent Contractor” Actually Employee</a>